 When I decided to start my own gallery in 2019, I think this association was unconsciously on my mind.
-Not that I necessarily thought that other galleries were 'only in it for the money', so to speak, but I did notice that there was a deep chasm between those who make art and those who exhibit and sell it.
-I guess it seemed odd to me that between skateboarding and art, which both posses a large degree of freedom and room for individual approaches, that the art market didn't seem to care about creating close links between the professional practitioners and their customers.
+Not that I necessarily thought that other galleries were only in it for the money, so to speak, but I did notice that there was a deep chasm between those who make art and those who exhibit and sell it.
+I guess it seemed odd to me that between skateboarding and art, which both posses a large degree of freedom and room for individual approaches, the art market didn't seem to care about creating those close links between the professional practitioners and their customers.

 What I didn't realise until very recently is that there is a marked difference between the customers of these two things.
 The principal customers of a skateboard brand are people who skateboard.
 As it is natural for a consumer to feel connected to the things one buys, it makes sense for these brands to advertise how similar their owners are to their customers.